cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 > **Source:** [`flash.h`](https://github.com/cloudui/cuda-triton/blob/main/cuda/flash_attn_cutlass/flash.h), [`flash_fwd_launch_template.h`](https://github.com/cloudui/cuda-triton/blob/main/cuda/flash_attn_cutlass/flash_fwd_launch_template.h), [`flash_fwd_hdim{32,64,128}_fp16_sm80.cu`](https://github.com/cloudui/cuda-triton/tree/main/cuda/flash_attn_cutlass), [`flash_api.cu`](https://github.com/cloudui/cuda-triton/blob/main/cuda/flash_attn_cutlass/flash_api.cu), [`kernel_traits.cuh`](https://github.com/cloudui/cuda-triton/blob/main/cuda/flash_attn_cutlass/kernel_traits.cuh)

 The kernel itself is done.
 We still have to deal with the typical CUDA dispatch to make it actually runnable.
-We're going to speedrun the rest of these files since they are not relevant to the algorithm itself, but I'll brielfy explain what remaining files we need before we can actually call FA2 from something like PyTorch.
+We're going to speedrun the rest of these files since they are not relevant to the algorithm itself, but I'll briefly explain what remaining files we need before we can actually call FA2 from something like PyTorch.
 It's not too important to comb through every line -- most of the time, you'll just copy the boilerplate from some old kernel you made and modify some variables.

 ## Kernel Traits
 As we mentioned in [the code layout section](#code-layout-the-repo), every tiled MMA, tiled copy, and layout is defined here.
 It's the atomic backbone that we use for any operation in `flash_fwd_kernel.h`.
 Anything we wrote with `using` is simply defined here, as well as any constants.
 We combined the code together in blocks in this blog for reading purposes; in the actual kernel, any type references will look more like this: